 Finally, consider an azadirachtin spray such as Azatrol EC.
 Azadirachtin is the active ingredient that makes neem oil so effective, but in this case it’s much more concentrated.
 This will effectively poison both adult and larval stages as well as destroy the eggs.
 It will also deter future infiltration by the Mexican beetle.

 You might think it’s odd to use a ladybug to control a relative of the ladybug.
 However, in this particular instance, it works quite well.
 Ladybugs prey on insect eggs, and they’re not picky.
-Whether it’s aphids and their eggs, Mexican bean beetle eggs, or any other insect, they will consume them.
+Whether it’s aphids and their eggs, yellow eggs of the bean beetle, or any other insect, they will consume them.
 These beneficial insects truly will help with most other forms of pests.

 Another beneficial insect that’s great is the lacewing.
 These little green bugs will be quite pleased to help gobble up your bean beetle eggs and larvae, and they don’t harm anything in your garden.